 Thank you for your application for a job at our firm.
 Unfortunately, you have been unsuccessful at this time.

 You regret not appointing this candidate, or the candidate was unlucky?
-Your recruitment process sounds slap-dash.
+Either way, your recruitment process sounds like guess work.

 But how do I deliver bad news gently?

 A better response to an unsuccessful job applicant:

 Thank you for applying for a job at our firm.
-Your application wasn’t successful this time, but we hope you’ll apply for another role with us again soon.
+Your application wasn’t successful this time, but we hope you’ll apply for another role with us soon.

-One client had a statement like this on their website:
+One of my clients had a statement like this on their website:

 Unfortunately due to insufficient public donations, we have had to start charging for parking to help fund the costs of maintaining the bird sanctuary.

 Here’s what I recommended:

-Your parking fee at the bird sanctuary goes toward our bird conservation work, like feeding and housing birds, veterinary care and improving the sanctuary’s visitor access.
+Your parking fee helps funds our work for birds, like feeding and housing, vet care and improving visitor access.